onmyodev/MinimalistFlex/readme.txt

 == Changelog ==

+= 1.1 =
+* A little bit new design, as well as fixed some visual issues.
+* Fixed a bug where the "Below Content" widget area don't display properly.

 = 1.0.5 =
 * Addressed a menu styling issue.
 * Fixed footer credit not being properly displayed.